-This chocolate vanilla cake is the best of both worlds.
-Inspired by the Bombay bakery chocolate cake, a layer of vanilla cake is sandwiched between two layers of chocolate cake and frosted with a chocolate ganache.
+Inspired by the Bombay bakery chocolate cake, this chocolate vanilla cake is the best of both worlds.
+A layer of vanilla cake is sandwiched between two layers of chocolate cake and frosted with a chocolate ganache.
 Perfect for teatime, a birthday party, or a celebratory dinner.

-This right here is my absolute favourite cake in the world!
+This right here is a childhood favourite cake of mine!
 It’s the chocolate cake from the famous Bombay Bakery in Hyderabad, Pakistan.
-It’s actually a chocolate vanilla cake with a layer of vanilla cake sandwiched between two layers of chocolate cake and then frosted with chocolate ganache.
+It’s a chocolate vanilla cake with a layer of vanilla cake sandwiched between two layers of chocolate cake and then frosted with chocolate ganache.

 I loved the cakes from Bombay Bakery so much that every time someone would come from Hyderabad I would only ask for one thing – a cake from Bombay Bakery.
 Whichever one they could get.
 I would always hope for the chocolate cake, but I could never be sure what I would get.
 Because the thing is, the bakery also had time slots for different cake varieties.
 Super complicated, right?!
 In the morning, you could only get the macaroon cake.
 In the afternoon you get the chocolate cake or the coffee cake (another cult classic).